ziuziakowska/linux/Documentation/arch/arm64/morello.rst

   is built with Morello support (see also the ``ARM64_MORELLO`` entry in ``arch/arm64/Kconfig``):

+  - KVM is disabled, because changes to KVM are required to keep it working when Morello is enabled.
+Additional work would also be required to allow KVM guests to use Morello.
   - Swap support is disabled, because capability tags need to be saved/restored separately when a page is swapped out/in.
   - A small number of security features are disabled due to the lack of available registers when entering / exiting the kernel.
-  - KVM guests may not use any Morello feature.
   - Capability tags in memory are not included in core dumps.

 References